Pylons/pylonsrtd/faq/pyramid.rst

 repoze.bfg application (> 70K lines of code), was ported in 30
 minutes.

+repoze.bfg 1.3 (made November 1, 2010) will be its last major release.
+Minor
+updates will be made for critical bug fixes (and so there may be a 1.3.1, 1.3.2, etc), but new feature development will take place in Pyramid.

 Why is Pyramid any different than the hundred other Python web frameworks?
 --------------------------------------------------------------------------